 internal action, and in this way God was able to circumvent the curse by

-giving His grace to believe in our hearts, an act of contrition for having a
+giving His grace through faith as an act of contrition for sinners.

 (162i) Works of the devil